 A professional headshot can make all the difference in catching the eye of a casting director.
 But how can you ensure that your child’s headshot stands out from the crowd?

-In this article, we will provide you with 12 tips to make your child’s headshots look amazing.
+In this article, I will provide you with 12 tips to make your child’s headshots look amazing.
 Whether you are a seasoned pro or new to the modeling industry, these tips will help you capture your child’s best qualities and showcase them in a way that is sure to impress.

 So, let’s dive in and make those headshots shine!